Subscribe to Body Moments Newsletter and get a FREE e-book!

 Giving and Receiving

-In order to receive love, to receive help, or to receive a gift we have to depend on some one else.
+In order to receive love, to receive help, or to receive a gift we have to depend on someone else.
 We have to learn to accept the grace of others.
 This means that we may not deserve what they have to offer, nor do we have to earn what they have to offer.
 We certainly do not have to reciprocate in kind.
 We just accept the gift.

 Isn’t the willingness to receive about first learning to accept the Grace of God?
 Isn’t this the Grace of an open, Universal Source that completes the cycle of Love, the cycle of giving and receiving?
 This Universal Source does not keep individual score cards.
 It is open and universal and there for all who need it.